shenxingy/LeetCode-notebook-framework-generator/README.md

-# 📘 LeetCode Notebook Framework Generator (LeetCode Notebook代码框架生成器)
+# 📘 LeetCode Notebook Framework Generator (LeetCode Notebook 代码框架生成器)

-**LeetCode Helper** is a Python script that automates the process of **organizing LeetCode problems** into structured folders and generating a **Jupyter Notebook** for coding and testing.
+**LeetCode Helper** is a Python script that automates the process of **organizing LeetCode problems** into structured folders and generating a **Jupyter Notebook** for coding and testing  in your local IDE like VS Code.
 This script is designed with the help of ChatGPT.

 ---